oscar-system/oscar-website/install.md

 Docker will then download the OSCAR Docker image for you (approx. 6GB), and start a new shell in a Docker container.
 You can then start `julia`.

+To load GAP in Julia in the Docker container, execute the following commands in Julia
+{% highlight julia %}
+include("/home/oscar/gap-master/pkg/GAPJulia/LibGAP.jl/src/initialization.jl")
+GAP.run_it("/home/oscar/gap-master")
+{% endhighlight %}

 ### Jupyter in the Docker container